 Soft Drink Solution

-If you don’t own any baking soda and want a quick fix, simply using a soft drink is a great alternative.
+If you don’t have any baking soda and want a quick fix, simply using a soft drink is a great alternative.
 Most contain carbonic acid, which has similar qualities to baking soda and can remove some of the car battery corrosion.

 There are many dedicated products on the market that are ideal for removing corrosion on a battery.
 Although they are more expensive than using a baking soda solution, they have been designed and tested specifically for corrosion upon batteries.